Cephra/blog/content/posts/hotas-for-elite-dangerous.md

 +++
 title = "HOTAS for Elite: Dangerous" date = 2025-07-15 00:34:32+02:00
+summary = "In this post I talk about how switching to a HOTAS setup in Elite: Dangerous transformed my gameplay experience with improved control and immersion.
+It allowed me to execute complex maneuvers with ease and precision, enhancing my overall engagement and enjoyment of the game."
 +++
 ## My Elite: Dangerous Experience Transformed with HOTAS
 ### From Limited Possibilities to Unbridled Control